 Travelling The World Begins In Mexico

-When we arrive at Hotel Xbalamque in downtown Cancun we are hot and tired, but the buzz of finally arriving in our first destination means we are excitable.
+When we arrive at Hotel Xbalamque in downtown Cancun we are hot and tired, but the buzz of finally arriving at our first destination means we are excitable.
 This is enhanced by the sight of our Mayan-themed hotel, which we booked as a little treat before we delve into dorm rooms and hostels.

 Relaxing in Cancun

-After a quick check-in we’re taken up to our comfortable double, air-conditioned room, which is desperately needed in thirty degree heat.
+After a quick check-in, we’re taken up to our comfortable double, air-conditioned room, which is desperately needed in thirty-degree heat.
 We get an early night in preparation for a day of relaxing and sunbathing by the quaint pool to the rear of the hotel.
-Given that we’ve been working and saving hard for months to go on this world trip, we’re allowing ourselves a week of relaxation and luxury to begin with.
+Given that we’ve been working and saving hard for months to go on this world trip, we’re allowing ourselves a week of relaxation and luxury, to begin with.